John Clifton (medical physicist)

-John Stephen Clifton FInstP, FIPEM (April 1930 - January 2023) was a British medical physicist.
+John Stephen Clifton FInstP, FIPEM (April 1930 – 20 January 2023) was a British medical physicist.

 Early life and education

 Clifton studied at the University of Southampton, graduating in 1955 and then worked at the Royal South Hants Hospital.

 Career

 In 1957 he obtained a position at University College Hospital Medical School becoming head of the medical physics department in 1962.
 The school merged with University College London and he became Professor of Medical Physics.
 In 1990, he was appointed Joel Professor of Physics Applied to Medicine at the University of London in 1990, becoming Emeritus upon retirement.

-He served as president of the Hospital Physicists' Association (now the Institute of Physics and Engineering in Medicine) from 1976 to 1978, and as honorary editor of "Physics in Medicine and Biology" from 1979 to 1983.
+Clifton served as president of the Hospital Physicists' Association (now the Institute of Physics and Engineering in Medicine) from 1976 to 1978, and as honorary editor of "Physics in Medicine and Biology" from 1979 to 1983.
 He was the founding President of the European Federation of Organisations for Medical Physics (EFOMP) from 1980 to 1984, having proposed its establishment in 1978.
-He is a Fellow of the Institute of Physics (FInstP), and a Fellow of the Institute of Physics and Engineering in Medicine (FIPEM).
+He was a Fellow of the Institute of Physics (FInstP), and a Fellow of the Institute of Physics and Engineering in Medicine (FIPEM).